 In a situation like this, human decision-making may still be needed.
 The obvious decision may be to shut down an unusual data flow right away and potentially thwart bad actors before they can do any damage.
 However, doing so may drastically disrupt important operations.
 And so, while AI/ML alerts your cybersecurity team to the irregularity, one or more team members may still need to make a judgment call based on their knowledge of the enterprise’s priorities, the operations potentially impacted, and the resilience risks, de Metz says.

-AI/ML can be highly seductive for organizations looking to avoid resilience risks.
+AI/ML can be highly seductive for organisations looking to avoid resilience risks.
 But enterprises must understand that even the most sophisticated AI solutions and ML algorithms won’t help strengthen resilience if the basics are neglected.

 “I’ve seen some companies spend $1 million on highly sophisticated AI software to make them more secure,” de Metz says.
 “And yet, they still get hacked because they didn’t focus enough attention on securing their networks, data, backups and end points with basic cybersecurity defenses.”